hdansin/DrunkChessOnline/README.md

 - [ ] Make it better looking on smaller screens
 - [ ] Make the game creation and join experience more user friendly
   - [ ] Add clipboard button for join code
+  - [ ] Enable players to send a link to friends?
 - [ ] Test and test and test and test